Where Were All the '80s Parents?

 Parents should support each other in every way possible.
 This is what inspired me to join former colleagues who were founding a new startup, Jio.
 The founder, John Renaldi, was motivated by his own experience and set out to solve a problem many parents have encountered: becoming separated from a child.
 Jio’s first product, Jiobit, is a wearable tracking monitor for kids that helps keep parents more connected to their child.
 His story and the product concept resonated with me.
 Joining the team meant I could focus on parenting issues and engage with parents during the hours that I’m unable to be with my kids.
 More on that in a later post.

 For now here’s a sneak peak into what we’re building and why it’s cool.
 I’m proud and excited to finally share it with my mom friends and parent networks.
 Jiobit is nearly invisible and blends into everyday clothing.
 That’s awesome for many reasons, but most importantly, it won’t cause another morning battle with my kids.
 Yes, please!
 Does your child walk to school?
 Jiobit connects to a mobile app and uses self-learning pattern recognition to alert the parent if their child deviates from a normal routine.
 Is your kid a "bolter" at public places like theme parks or malls?
 There’s a follow-me mode which alerts both the parent and child if they become separated, a digital alternative to a physical leash.
 On top of all that, Jiobit will also stand the test of destructive kids.
-It’s durable, waterproof, and the battery lasts over a week with active use on one charge.
+It’s durable, water-resistant, and the battery lasts over a week with active use on one charge.

 "Jiobit connects to a mobile app and uses self-learning pattern recognition to alert the parent if their child deviates from a normal routine."